Bellflower Criminal Defense Attorney

 - The surrounding circumstances and, critically,

-- The significant mitigating factors which contextualize the alleged conduct
+- The significant mitigating factors that contextualize the alleged conduct

 In some cases, we locate witnesses, videos, and other exculpatory evidence with the assistance of a private investigator to build the defense case.